fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 ### Method definitions & scope
 Reassignment, including assignment operators like `+=`, `=`, do not mutate a variable in the context of a *method definition*; instead, it binds the variable to a new object.
 That is, the assignment operator sets the variable to point to a different object (you can verify this by look at an object's `object_id`).

 Ruby variables and constants aren’t objects, but are references to objects.
 Assignment *merely changes which object is bound to a particular variable*.
-While `=` is not an actual method in Ruby, it acts like a non-mutating method, and should be treated as such.
+While `=` is not an actual method in Ruby, it acts like a __non-mutating method__, and should be treated as such.

 Note that assignment always causes the target to reference a __possibly different object__.
 None of these operations mutate their operands by themselves.